ARTHIK22/AI-Powered-Academic-Project-Evaluation-Platform/README.md

 Make sure `CORS_ORIGINS` on the backend includes your deployed frontend URL, and `NEXT_PUBLIC_API_URL` on the frontend points to your deployed backend URL.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue to discuss any major changes before submitting a pull request.

-1. Create a feature branch (`git checkout -b feature/my-feature`)
-2. Commit your changes
-3. Push and open a Pull Request